kwantu/workflow/README.md

 ### How to generate the browser based workflow module with browserify:

-`npm run build-js` or `npm run build-js-min` for the minified version.
+`npm run build-js` or `npm run browserify` for the minified version.

 ### How to install the repo for development work: